infi-nl/coding-dojo-event-sourcing-with-eventstore-and-eventflow/README.md

       * Instantiate a new `Room` object with that room id
       * Retrieve and apply all existing events for that room id from ES, none in this case.
 This process is called hydrating.
       * Instantiate a `CreateRoomHandler` and call `ExecuteAsync` with the hydrated `Room` object and the published command.
 3. Go to the `CreateRoomHandler` and follow the `room.Create` call into the Room aggregate, you'll see there's a `RoomCreated` event emitted here.
 Typically this is the place where you'd first do some validation.
 Emitting the event won't be committed to the event store yet.
-This will only happen once the calling command handler ends with a succesful result.
+This will only happen once the calling command handler ends with a successful result.
 4. Open the `RoomCreated` event.
 This class corresponds with the data that we found in the EventStore GUI.
-5. As you've seen you can create rooms.
+5. We've seen you can create rooms.
 These are of course required in order to make any reservations.
 6. You start a new reservation by calling `[GET]  http://localhost:5000/Reservation/New`.
 This won't do anything except returning a newly generated `reservationId` that you can use in subsequent calls.
 7. Call `[GET] http://localhost:5000/Reservation/Offers?reservationId=<guid>&arrival=YYYY-MM-dd&departure=YYYY-MM-dd` to get a price offer for the requested period.
 This will generate a price offer event for each day in that period.
 You can locate it in the ES GUI.
 The offer will be valid for 30 minutes.
 8. If you created offers for every day of your intended stay, you can make the reservation final by calling: